 These are sixteen different types of play and at Class Of Their Own we endeavour to include all types into our weekly programme.
 We do this by setting up activities or equipment or resources and then the children can see where they want to take it.

-Object Play Playing with a particular object using hand-eye co-ordination and exploring how it can be used and played with
+Playing with a particular object using hand-eye co-ordination and exploring how it can be used and played with.

-Rough and Tumble Play This is close encounter play which is less to do with fighting and more to do with touching, tickling, gauging strength, discovering flexibilityand the exhilaration of display.
+This is close encounter play which is less to do with fighting and more to do with touching, tickling, gauging strength, discovering flexibility and the exhilaration of display.
 This is demonstrated in Play Fighting, wrestling and chasing with body contact.

-Communication Play This is play with words, gestures and nuances, for example jokes, mines, taking the mickey, poetry.
+This is play with words, gestures and nuances, for example jokes, taking the mickey, poetry.
 The emphasis is on the message.

-Imaginative Play This is where conventional rule that govern the physical world do not apply but is still based on reality.
+This is where conventional rules that govern the physical world do not apply but is still based on reality.
 For example imagining and pretending to be a tree, or an animal or having an invisible friend.

 Registered in the United Kingdom.